howerj/forth-cpu/readme.md

 #### oLeds

+On the [Nexys3][] board there is a bank of LEDs that are situated next to the switches, these LEDs can be turned on (1) or off (0) by writing to LEDO.
+Each LED here corresponds to the switch it is next to.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |
 	*-------------------------------------------------------------------------------*